aurelia/cli/README.md

 ## Providing new feature to app skeleton

-Skeleton has been moved to a dedicated repo [aurelia/v1](https://github.com/aurelia/v1).
+App skeleton has been moved to a dedicated repo [aurelia/v1](https://github.com/aurelia/v1).

 ## Building